GeovaneJefferson/timemachine/README.md

 * When last backup was made
 * When the next backup will occur
 * Device connectivity

+## One Time Mode
+* Will automatically back up at first boot, if the schedule time to do so has passed.

+## Multiple Time Mode
+* Will automatically back up your files and apps every: 1, 2 or 4 hours.

 Before a backup is made, Time Machine will analize and calculate your backup device full size, free space and space needed for Time Machine's next backup.